bkj/ezml/README.md

 ## Notes

 - The weights in the classifier head are tied, and no bias is learned -- this makes the network invariant to permutations in the order of classes in a task.

+## Optimizations

+- The dataloader slows down training by ~ 25% -- this could very likely be optimized